jeffself/teamrankings/README.md

     Example:
     '09/05/2005  Chicago 24 Miami 21'

+This program is used for my [Pro Football Rankings](https://github.com/jeffself/profootballrankings)

 Data Files
 ----------
 I have existing data files for pro football, college football, and Virginia high school football